Uppermill railway station

-Uppermill Railway Station served the village of Uppermill in Oldham.
+Uppermill Railway Station served the village of Uppermill in the West Riding of Yorkshire.
 It was built by the London and North Western Railway on their Micklehurst Line from Stalybridge to Diggle and Huddersfield.
 It opened in 1886 and closed to passengers in 1917.
 Regular passenger trains continued to pass through the station until 1964 and the line was closed completely in 1966.